 For anywhere from 12 to 20 euros, I ate venison, gazpacho, an entire fish, savory bread pudding, paella, a jamon and heirloom tomato salad, braised pork trotters—the list goes on.
 Each meal was served with the option for a glass (sometimes a carafe!) of house wine, a pint of Estrella beer, or a bottle of mineral water and ended with a generous portion of dessert, typically with an included espresso.

-Spain remains one of the few countries in Europe to continue the tradition of long lunches, and Barcelona nearly shut down for several hours during the afternoon for siesta.
+Spain remains one of the few countries in Europe to continue the tradition of long lunches, and Barcelona nearly shuts down for several hours during the afternoon for siesta.
 After all, an indulgent mid-day meal often requires a post-feast nap.
 For me, however, it was the fuel I needed to get through a day of exploring Park Güell and La Sagrada Família or biking through the Gothic Quarter.
 But beware that not all menús del día are created equal, and some are tourist traps.
 In Barcelona, my favorite lunches were eaten when I ventured outside of heavily touristed areas like Las Ramblas and El Born (where the chalkboard signs showed blurry photos of the food) and into neighborhoods like Gracia and Eixample where the locals were.
 My three favorites were at Semproniana, La Pubilla—a 20-minute walk from La Sagrada Família—and Gresca.
 All offered something different and ranged in price from 14 to 20 euros.

 In Spain, menú del día is more than a meal—it’s a way of life.

 >>Next: Why You Need to Taste Spain’s Hottest Snack